 - Fleet owners, Passenger and Goods transport

-- Any organization where the transport costs challenges profitability
+- Any organization where the transport costs challenge profitability

-The focus needs to be on all sectors from assets to environment.
-Even the ownership of assets (Vehicles, personnel etc.) will no longer be a mandatory, except for some specialized services and products.
+The focus needs to be on all sectors from assets to the environment.
+Even the ownership of assets (Vehicles, personnel etc.) will no longer be mandatory, except for some specialized services and products.

-Optimum application of IOT with process automation, data management, analytics and reporting for action will be the key drivers of not only the survival, growth!
+Optimum application of IOT with process automation, data management, analytics, and reporting for action will be the key drivers of not only survival, growth!